FulminatingGhost/Gen2-UHF-RFID-Reader-with-WISP/README.md

 ### gr-rfid/include/global_vars.h
  * line 29: DEBUG_MESSAGE
-Annotate this line, if you don't want to make the debug files. (dafault: exist)
+Annotate this line, if you don't want to make the debug files. (dafault: annotated)

  * line 75: FIXED_Q
 The number of slot is fixed by 2^(FIXED_Q). (default FIXED_Q: 0 / default slot number: 1)